joeyst/run-all-tests/README.md

 Script for running CS381 lab tests in the terminal.
 Works for Lab 3, 4, and 5.

 Runs with one of the following:
+- $ ./[script name]
 - $ source [script name]
 - $ bash [script name]

+If you receive the "Access Denied" message, enter "chmod 700 [script name]" and run the script again.

 In order for it to work:
 - you must *run* it from the directory that your lab file is in